-In recent years, self-ligating braces like the Damon braces system have become quite popular.
+In recent years, self-ligating braces like the Damon braces system have become a choice from various types of braces for orthodontic patients.

 Now, you’re wondering: “could self-ligating braces be right for me?”